CODEWITHKOJI/Video-editor-tool/README.md

 # caption tool for video

-A Python-based desktop application that replicates the captioning functionality of CapCut, allowing users to add, edit, and export videos with captions.
+A Python-based desktop application that replicates the captioning functionality of editing app, allowing users to add, edit, and export videos with captions.
 Built with `customtkinter`, `tkinter`, `OpenCV`, and `Pillow`, this tool provides an intuitive interface for video editing with a focus on caption management.

 ## Features